htm-community/htm.core/README.md

   - You will probably also want to setup a [https://docs.python.org/3/library/venv.html(venv environment).

 - **C\+\+ compiler**: c\+\+11/17 compatible (ie. g++, clang\+\+).
+    On Windows, tested with MSVC 2019, 2022
   - boost library (if not a C\+\+17 or greater compiler that supports filesystem.)
     If the build needs boost, it will automatically download and install boost with the options it needs.
   - CMake 3.7+  (MSVC 2019 needs CMake 3.14+, MSVC 2022 needs CMake 3.21+).
     Install the latest using [https://cmake.org/download/](https://cmake.org/download/)

-Note: Windows MSVC 2019 runs as C\+\+17 by default so boost is not needed.
+Note: Windows MSVC 2019 and up runs as C\+\+17 by default so boost is not needed.
 On linux use -std=c++17 compile option to avoid needing boost.

 ### Building from Source